sajwanlava/SWEN303-assignment3/Final Report/Report.md

 as opposed to a mobile application as operating it will be more efficient and clearer on a larger screen.
 If the application becomes popular and is successful there is always potential for an upgrade of the system which can include a mobile version for added user convenience.

+#### Existing Software
+Existing software which incorporates the desired elements of the study application are Discord, the ECS forum and the Victoria University of Wellington (VUW) Library study room booking system.
+Discord is primarily a tool for chatting between users on a specified channel.
+Many students use
+Discord as a way to discuss, understand and reinforce class content.
+Ultimately, it is an anonymous means of chatting, but students can choose to organise study meetings during those discussions or via private message on the platform.
+The ECS forum is used by engineering, computer science, and science students of Victoria University of Wellington to present questions to their tutors and lecturers.
+However, it has also been used to find partners for groups projects and this process is overseen by staff.
+The VUW Library study room booking system is used by students looking to book spaces for collaborative group study.
+Typically, students use these room with their friends and peers they already know.

+While discord is a widely-used communication tool for students, it is not the most inclusive as servers are private channels and members can only be added by invite.
+Accounts are often anonymous, and these are the reasons why there is a disconnect between students and finding study partners is difficult.

 ## PERSONAS
 (Very minor changes throughout by Jaimar and Callum.)